Førde (town)

 The town of Førde is an important commercial, industrial, and government center for the area.
 The Øyrane area in the center of the town, along the harbor is the regional center for industry.
 The town also has the local primary and secondary schools, as well as a folk high school.
 Furthermore, one of the two campuses of Sogn og Fjordane University College is located in Førde.
 The Department of Engineering and Health Sciences for the college are located here (the other campus is in Sogndalsfjøra).
 There is a branch of the county library in Førde as well as the Førde Central Hospital, owned by the Førde Health Trust.
+The regional hospital is the largest healthcare institution in the area and the biggest employer in the city.
 The regional newspaper, Firda, is based out of the town Førde.
 Førde Church is the main church for the town.
+There are two large shopping centers (shopping malls) in the city center: Elvetorget and Alti Førde.

 The town sits at the intersection of the highways Rv.5 and E39.
 The Rv.
 5 highway connects Førde to the nearby town of Florø (via the Naustdal Tunnel) and the E39 highway connects Førde with the cities of Ålesund to the north and Bergen to the south.
 The old Førde Airport, Øyrane was located in the center of the town at Øyrane, but that airport was only used from 1971 until 1986.
-The site was not optimal for an airport, and so a new Førde Airport was built about 15 km south of the town in Bringeland in neighboring Sunnfjord municipality.
+The site was not optimal for an airport, and so a new Førde Airport was built about 15 km south of the town (in Førde Municipality) in the nearby village of Bringeland which was actually located in neighboring Gaular Municipality (since 2020, both areas were part of Sunnfjord Municipality).

+History

+The current town was the administrative centre of the old Førde Municipality which existed until 2020, when it became part of Sunnfjord Municipality.
+The town of Førde then became the administrative centre of the new Sunnfjord Municipality.